 Image contrast, tumor volume and biodistribution were investigated to compare the standard clinical radiotracer, 18F-FDG, with long-circulating 64Cu-liposomes in a mouse mammary carcinoma model.
 Mice were imaged (Focus 120) 30 min after 18F-FDG (13.5 μCi/g, iv, 0.5 hr).
 Four hours later they received 64Cu-liposomes (8 and 16 μCi/g, iv) and were imaged at 6, 18, 24 and 48 hours.
 The 64Cu-liposomes accumulated in tumors (arrows) by 18 hours and remained elevated through 48 hours even as background activity diminished.
 64Cu-liposomes produced tumor images with contrast and volume estimates comparable to tumors imaged with 18F-FDG.
 The authors concluded that radiolabeled nanoparticles may be clinically useful contrast agents to facilitate tumor detection, identification of tumor margins and therapeutic evaluation.
 (Wong AW, Ormsby E, Zhang H, Seo JW, Mahakian LM, Caskey CF, Ferrara KW.
 Am J Nucl Med Mol Imaging 3:32-43, 2013)

-Ice cores collected from the bottom of ice-covered lakes in Antarctica were imaged by CT to analyze microbial colonies and inorganic composition (Up is to the right in photos).
+Ice cores collected from the bottom of ice-covered lakes in Antarctica were imaged by CT to analyze microbial colonies and inorganic composition (right side of photo is the upward direction).
 Top: photograph of the core.
 Bottom: Rendered volume with user-defined color and transparency mapped onto the CT scan (software developed through U.C.
 Davis KeckCAVES).
 White – sand grains and carbonate layers that precipitated within the microbial communities; Red – finer diffuse sediments and carbonate; Blue – microbial mat; Transparent – ice.
 (D. Sumner, T. Mackey; Earth and Planetary Sciences, U.C.
 Davis)